 - Squeeze cooled garlic cloves into the small bowl of a food processor.
 Remove the skin of the peppers with your fingers. it should peel off fairly easily.
 Add peeled peppers to bowl with garlic.
 Add mayonnaise and lemon juice and process until smooth.
 Refrigerate until ready to use.

 - Preheat oven to 350.
 Using half a loaf of No-Fail Ciabatta Bread, cut the half-loaf in half (creating two roughly 6″ x 10″ pieces of bread).
 Slice each piece crosswise, creating two top and two bottom layers.
-Brush cut-sides of all four pieces with olive oil and place cut-side down on a baking sheet and toast in oven until cut sides are toasted and golden, about 10 minutes.
+Brush cut-sides of all four pieces with remaining tsp olive oil and place cut-side down on a baking sheet and toast in oven until cut sides are toasted and golden, about 10 minutes.